 The Company has a defined benefit pension plan covering substantially all employees, as well as an unfunded supplemental pension plan for key executives.
 Retirement benefits are provided based on employees' years of credited service and average earnings or stated amounts for years of service.
 Normal retirement age is 65 with provisions for earlier retirement.
 The plan also has provisions for disability and death benefits.
 The plan closed to new participants as of August 1, 2011.
+Additionally, benefit accruals under the plan were frozen effective December 31, 2016.

 The Company's funding policy for the defined benefit pension plan is to make contributions to the plan such that all employees' benefits will be fully provided by the time they retire.
 Plan assets are stated at market value and consist primarily of equity securities and fixed income securities, mainly U.S. government and corporate obligations.